 - Hangman 6″ Picture Hanging System

-Lay out all the cut wood.
-Sand the edges of each piece of wood, along with smoothing out all surfaces using the sand paper.
+First, layout all the cut wood.
+Sand the edges of each piece of wood, and smooth out all surfaces using the sand paper.

 Wipe off any excess sawdust from the wood.